shakao/skillmap-game-of-life/activity1.md

 ## Rules 📜

-This world evolves in time by only **three rules** crafted to make life like behavior.
+This world evolves in time by only **three rules** crafted to make life-like behavior.

-In the next few steps, you will see how three rules can create life like evolution, and how missing any of these rules leads the simulation to break down.
+In the next few steps, you will see how **three rules** can create life-like evolution, and how missing any of these rules leads the simulation to break down.

 ## Rule One 👪